Leverage

 We can help!
 You need a professional on your side that doesn’t work for the insurance companies.
 You deserve a fair settlement and hiring a Total Loss Auto Appraiser who specializes in Oregon total loss claims is your first step to receiving a Fair Total Loss Settlement.

 Oregon Certified Vehicle Appraiser #V34-075 • We provide car appraisals for Totaled vehicle Insurance claims, Total Loss Appraisal Clause Disputes, Total Loss Appraisals and negotiation for stolen totaled Trucks and Cars, and other totaled vehicle appraisals.
+We can help with Flood damage, Tree Damage, Wind Damage, Mud Slide damage, Deer, Elk, and just about anything that is claimed under your insurance policy.

 Recently, many CCC ONE, Mitchell and JD Powers valuations have been coming in as little as 30 percent of the true market value for many Diesel Trucks with the 7.3, Duramax or Cummins engines.
 That’s what the appraisal clause in your policy is for.
 It allows you to dispute their lowball valuations.